awmanoj/awmanoj.github.io/_posts/2016-09-08-on-slow-regular-expressions-golang.md

 Take away 1: Fair enough!

 Take away 2: Prefer using `strings` functions if your job gets done with that.
-Didn't authors already told us Go is an opinionated language!
+Didn't authors already tell us Go is an opinionated language!